Lagos locked down, army under scrutiny after civilians fired on | Law-Order

 Lagos locked down, army under scrutiny after civilians fired on

-Lagos was under a round-the-clock curfew enforced by police on Wednesday, the day after witnesses reported soldiers opening fire on civilians in Nigeria's biggest city, in an incident a rights group said may have caused deaths.
+Police enforced a round-the-clock curfew in Nigeria's biggest city on Wednesday a day after soldiers reportedly opened fire on civilians protesting against alleged police brutality.

+Fires burned across Lagos and residents of Ebute Mette, Lagos Island and Okota districts reported hearing gunfire on Wednesday as President Muhammadu Buhari appealed for "understanding and calm".
+Police - some armed, some wearing body armour and many in plain clothes - set up roadblocks in Lagos, witnesses said.

-The Lagos state governor said 30 people were hurt in the shooting during a demonstration at a toll gate in the Lekki district, a focal point of nearly two weeks of nationwide protests against allegations of systematic police brutality.
-The governor said one man had died in hospital from a blow to the head.
-It was unclear if he was a protester.
+Tuesday night's incident at a toll gate in Lekki district was the most serious yet in nearly two weeks of nationwide protests fueled by anger at alleged systematic abuses by police, although details of what happened and the number of casualties remained unclear.
+The Lagos state governor said 30 people were hurt in the shooting at the gate, a focal point of the protests.
+One man had died in hospital from a blow to the head, he said, but it was not known if he was a protester.

-A live feed from local broadcaster Arise TV showed armed police speaking to groups of angry locals, and dozens of charred buses on the Lagos mainland.
-In South Africa, hundreds of Nigerians carrying placards demanding "a new and better Nigeria" marched to the Nigerian High Commission in Pretoria.

-Nigerian authorities imposed the curfew on Lagos on Tuesday after the governor, Babajide Sanwo-Olu, said the protests had turned violent, including the torching of police stations in the city's Orile Iganmu and Ilasamaja districts.
-'THE BUCK STOPS AT MY TABLE'
+The Nigerian Army said no soldiers were at the scene.
+POVERTY, PANDEMIC, POLICE

-Thousands of Nigerians, many driven closer to poverty by economic fallout from a coronavirus pandemic that has infected more 60,000, killed 1,125 and triggered springtime lockdowns, have demonstrated in protests that initially focused on a police unit, the Special Anti-Robbery Squad (SARS) The unit - which rights groups for years accused of extortion, harassment, torture and murders - was disbanded on Oct.
+Thousands of Nigerians, many driven closer to poverty by economic fallout from the coronavirus pandemic that has infected killed 1,125 and triggered lockdowns, have demonstrated since early October in protests that initially focused on a police unit, the Special Anti-Robbery Squad (SARS) The unit - which rights groups have long accused of extortion, harassment, torture and murder - was disbanded on Oct.
 11 but the protests have persisted with calls for law enforcement reforms.

+Authorities imposed the curfew on Lagos - Africa's largest metropolis and the commercial capital of OPEC-member Nigeria - on Tuesday after Governor Babajide Sanwo-Olu said the protests had turned violent.
+Witnesses described being shot at by soldiers at the Lekki toll gate, where people had gathered on Tuesday evening in defiance of the curfew.

+Inyene Akpan, 26, a photographer, said more than 20 soldiers arrived and opened fire as they approached the protesters.
+Witness Akinbosola Ogunsanya said the lights suddenly went out around 6:45 P.M.
+(1745 GMT), plunging the gathering into darkness and causing confusion.

 - READ MORE ON: